One important key to success is self-confidence. An important key to self-confidence is preparation!

 - Be on time!
 Plan for last minute public transport problems and bad weather.

-- “Because you are worth it!”
-Be the image of your future employer.
+- Be the image of your future employer.

 - Be organized!
 Take a clean copy of your CV and other supporting documentation (written references, diplomas, …).
 Take notes (you won’t remember everything)!